Our products

 General rule: buy seafood on the same day you plan to cook it.
 If you buy in advance, store it in the coldest part of the refrigerator (0-4 °C) covered with a damp cloth.
 Never in water or a sealed bag.

-Basic preparations for Holy Week seafood
+Basic preparations for Easter seafood

-Grilled prawns and shrimp
+Grilled Prawns and Shrimps

 The simplest preparation and the one that best respects the product.
 Heat an iron griddle over high heat.
-Place the whole prawns or shrimp with a little coarse salt.
+Place the whole prawns or shrimps with a little coarse salt.
 Cook for 2-3 minutes per side.
 They are ready when the shell changes color and the inside is opaque white.
 Do not overcook them: an extra 30 seconds can turn a juicy prawn into a rubbery one.

-Steamed mussels
+Steamed Mussels

 Clean the mussels under the tap, removing beards and dirt.
 In a large pot, put 1 finger of white wine, 2 sliced garlic cloves, and a bay leaf.
 When the wine boils, add the mussels and cover.
 Cook for 3-4 minutes, shaking the pot.
 They are ready when they open.
 Discard any that remain closed.